The Calibration Framework (CAF)

 statuses = {'completed': 4, 'failed': 3, 'init': 0, 'running': 2, 'submitted': 1}#

 Allowed Job status dictionary.
 The key is the status name and the value is its level.
-The lowest level out of all subjobs is the one that is the overal status of the overall job.
+The lowest level out of all subjobs is the one that is the overall status of the overall job.

 subjobs#